logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 **Did you read this far?
 I barely even wrote this far!**

 Overall, 2024 was an incredible year.
-I suffered no significant setbacks or hardships, and made lots of positive progress in areas that matter to me while enjoying a huge quantity of new, positive, varied experiences.
+Though it's not all roses, and I could also recount any number of anxieties and insecurities, these last twelve months I and made lots of positive progress in areas that matter to me while enjoying a huge quantity of new, positive, varied experiences.
 I'm extremely grateful for... everything, really[^6].

-And whether you skimmed down this wall of text or read through the whole thing, including footnotes (100% completion achievement unlocked), I'm grateful for you, reader.
-Even when I spend the day (as I did today) wandering the city streets alone, it's because at some point previously I was nourished by time with my friends, family, acquaintances, coworkers, baristas -- all the people who people the world.
+And whether you skimmed or read through the whole letter, including footnotes (100% completion achievement unlocked!), I'm grateful for you, reader.
+I seem to realize more and more each year how much nourishment I get from my friends, family, acquaintances, coworkers, baristas -- all the people who people the world.
 Including, and especially, you.

 To that end: I would love to chat with you about any thoughts you have after reading this letter, or anything at all really.
 Text me, DM me, email me[^7], or what I'd REALLY love is to go for a walk or grab coffee or see you in person.